helrond/clbsj.org/_posts/2020-06-13-scholar-activist-encounter-traci-west-and-nicholas-johnson.md

 Religion, Racism, and Ending Gender Violence_ (2019), _Disruptive
-Christian Ethics: When Racism and Women's Lives Matter_ (2006), _Wounds of the Spirit: Black Women, Violence, and Resistance Ethics_ (1999), editor of _Our Family Values: Same sex Marriage and Religion_, and author of many articles and book chapters on gender, racial, and sexual justice in religion and society.
+Christian Ethics: When Racism and Women's Lives Matter_ (2006), _Wounds of the Spirit: Black Women, Violence, and Resistance Ethics_ (1999), editor of _Our Family Values: Same-sex Marriage and Religion_, and author of many articles and book chapters on gender, racial, and sexual justice in religion and society.